NOAA-GSL/ExascaleWorkflowSandbox/docs/container.rst

 Docker Container
 ================

-Chiltepin provides a Docker container environment for building and running Parsl and Chiltepin applications.
+Chiltepin provides a Docker container environment for building and running Chiltepin applications.
 The container uses Docker Compose to build a multi-node Slurm cluster that serves as a backend for running workflow applications.

 This is particularly useful for: